jeorgen/chromanode-regtest-backend/README.md

 The chromanode server is currently cloned from https://github.com/jeorgen/chromanode-regtest-test

 and must appear as "chromanode" inside the directory where this README file is.
-Currently it is not installed as a submodule so ths must be doen manually.
+Currently it is not installed as a submodule so ths must be done manually.

 https://github.com/jeorgen/chromanode-regtest-test is identical to the original right now, except user names and passwords.

-SETTINGS FOR BITCOIND WITH CHROMANODE bitcoind must be configured with the same user name and password as is used in chromanode bitcoind's setting are in etc/base.cfg, under the "supervisor# section.
+SETTINGS FOR BITCOIND WITH CHROMANODE

+bitcoind must be configured with the same user name and password as is used in chromanode bitcoind's setting are in etc/base.cfg, under the "supervisor# section.